vuejs/pinia/packages/docs/core-concepts/actions.md

           Date.now() - startTime
         }ms.\nResult: ${result}.`
       )

+      // returning a value will override action's return value.
+      // this should be done only once. return result * 2
     })

     // this will trigger if the action throws or returns a promise that rejects